strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples.md

 }));
 ```

-:::tip
+:::tip Tips
 - In a controller's code, the `create` method from this service can be called with `strapi.service('api::review.review').create(ctx)` where `ctx` is the request's [context](/dev-docs/backend-customization/requests-responses).
 - The provided example code does not cover error handling.
 You should consider handling errors, for instance when the restaurant does not exist.
 Additional information can be found in the [Error handling](/dev-docs/error-handling) documentation.
 :::

 ### Custom Service: Sending an email to the restaurant owner

+Out of the box, [FoodAdvisor](https://github.com/strapi/foodadvisor) does not provide any automated email service feature.

+Let's create an email service file to send an email.
+We could use it in a [custom controller](#custom-controller) to notify the restaurant owner whenever a new review is created on the front-end website.

 :::callout 🤗 Optional service
-This service is an advanced code example using the [Email](/dev-docs/plugins/email) plugin.
+This service is an advanced code example using the [Email](/dev-docs/plugins/email) plugin and requires understanding how [plugins](/dev-docs/plugins) and [providers](/dev-docs/providers) work with Strapi.
 If you struggle with the Email provider setup, you can skip this part and jump next to the custom [controller](#custom-controller) example.
 :::

 <SideBySideContainer>
 <SideBySideColumn>

 :::prerequisites
-- You have setup a [provider for the Email plugin](https://docs.strapi.io/dev-docs/plugins/email), for instance the [Sendmail](https://www.npmjs.com/package/@strapi/provider-email-sendmail) provider.
+- You have setup a [provider for the Email plugin](/dev-docs/plugins/email), for instance the [Sendmail](https://www.npmjs.com/package/@strapi/provider-email-sendmail) provider.
 - In Strapi's admin panel, you have [created a basic `Email` single type](/user-docs/content-type-builder/creating-new-content-type#creating-a-new-content-type) that contains a `from` Text field to define the sender email address.
 :::